kojenov/lastpwn/README.md

-# LastPwn ';-- have my LastPass password been pwned?
+# LastPwn ';-- have my LastPass passwords been pwned?

 You can check single passwords using haveibeenpwned.com's [web interface](https://haveibeenpwned.com/Passwords) or its awesome [REST API](https://haveibeenpwned.com/API/v2#PwnedPasswords)